 This simple-yet-sturdy works for us—but what’s great is that our customers can customize their own customer support workflow, to suit their needs.
 We suggest starting simple (like the one above) and iteratively improving your workflow over time as you adjust to the process and learn more about what your clients need.

-Even if you’re not super data-savvy, your help desk solution should make understanding your customer service metrics as simple as possible.
+Even if you’re not super data-savvy, your service desk solution should make understanding your customer service metrics as simple as possible.
 I mean, what’s the point of purchasing a help desk if it makes life more complicated, right?

 Use your help desk to view and access key customer service metrics, like:

-Often, customer feedback arrives via the help desk, which is likely very relevant to helping you improve business processes, products, and services.
+Often, customer feedback arrives via the service desk, which is likely very relevant to helping you improve business processes, products, and services.
 Yet, many businesses suffer from the clunkiness of trying to pass customer feedback over to the appropriate team or stakeholder so that it provides true value and informs how your business evolves.

 If the tools don’t talk to each other natively, it’s likely that teams aren’t collaborating as optimally as they could be.